How to Buy, Use and Maintain Heat Pumps for Greater Heat Pump Efficiency. Comparison of the Major Types of Heat Pumps.

 - Do not allow run-off from the roof to fall on the outdoor unit.
 This could cause ice buildup.

-- Never use a weather cover over the outdoor unit, even if it is turned off.
+- Never use a weather cover over the outdoor unit.
 This will trap moisture, causing rust and damage to electrical parts.

 - If the outdoor unit is exposed to summer sun, build a plywood roof for it to give it shade and increase its efficiency at cooling.
 The refrigerant releases its heat energy at the coils through radiation, allowing it to condense from hot gas to liquid.
 When radiation from the sun heats the coils, the refrigerant enters the house at a higher temperature, making the heat pump less efficient.
 See How to Build a Roof for a Heat Pump Condenser Unit